cbrown5/cbrown5.github.io/_posts/2016-08-03-spurious-doomsday.md

 While I am certainly concerned about environmental sustainability of human endeavours (they aren't at a global scale!), I do not agree that the historical data presented in the new study is convincing evidence that this Club of Rome model's predictions will unfold.

 Why?
 Well the co-trending of data since 1970 and the model's predictions could well be spurious.

+As an aside I saw [this excellent post](https://scientistseessquirrel.wordpress.com/2016/08/02/1874/) on my same twitter feed.
+I recommend reading it, it's an example of how human bias can lead to spurious findings.

 Scroll down through [The Guardian article](https://www.theguardian.com/commentisfree/2014/sep/02/limits-to-growth-was-right-new-research-shows-were-nearing-collapse) or the author's [original report](http://sustainable.unimelb.edu.au/sites/default/files/docs/MSSI-ResearchPaper-4_Turner_2014.pdf) and you will see plots of several variables over time, as collated from global datasources and predicted by the 1970 model.